STUDYFLOWLLC/docs/blog/2022-08-12-introducing-studyflow.md

 Barring automation, each of these numbers respectively have their own apps.
 Getting them all to work together is very difficult and requires immense discipline (see the history of Studyflow).
 We have hand-picked the best features of all the great productivity apps, tailored them to students, and have made them easy to use.

 Moral of the story: Studyflow is one variable.
 If you don't get great grades you know what is wrong.
 We won't let you down.
-Sign up now.
+[Sign up now](https://studyflow.ai/login)